MikeHamilton-RW/release-collector/README.md

 # Release Collector Action
 Pull releases from other repos to assist in creating a release collection.
-This action is for those working on sevearl difference repos, wanting to completely automate their workflow, and they have the need to create release collections from numnerous repos.
+This action is for those working on several different repos, wanting to completely automate their workflow, and they have the need to create release collections from numnerous repos.
 This action will create a PR from development branch changes into the release branch, merge those changes once the status checks pass, create a release from the release branch, and then import that release and the release notes into your repo.

 If you have 30 repos, utilize this action 30 times in your yaml script, zip up the files, and create a custom release collection consisting of all of your other releases.
 This is helpful if you work with any sort of hardware-in-the-loop or in the embedded space.